MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/netlify/index.md

     - Go to _Actions_ tab of your repo and create a new workflow - at the top click _set up an workflow yourself_.
     - Or create a file file with path `.github/workflows/netlify.yml`.
 1. Copy and paste the content from the workflow file below.
 1. Now wait for your workflow to run at the specified time.
-You'll see it logged on the Actions tab and in your Netlify deploys.
+    - Find it logged on the Actions tab.
+    - Find it logged in your Netlify deploys - as "Deploy triggered by build hook: hook1".

 ## Workflow file